 A natural predator, Glaendromus occidentalis, feeds on erineum mites.
 Introduction of this predator has some effect on reducing their numbers; however, the tiny mites are often protected by the dense hairs of the galls.

-In vineyards, blister leaf mites are rarely an issue when the property has been routinely treated for powdery mildew with application of sulphur early in the growth season.
+In vineyards, blister leaf mites are rarely an issue when the property has been routinely treated for powdery mildew with applications of Sulphur early in the growth season.
 A number of other chemical sprays used for the control of leafhoppers and spider mites also stem the population of blister leaf mites.

 For the home grower, however, again, there is very little need for treating grape leaf blister mites with a chemical measure.
-The affects done by these tiny mites is primarily aesthetic and should simply be tolerated.
-You should still get a bumper crop of grapes provided all other conditions are favorable.
+The effects from these tiny mites are primarily aesthetic, and should simply be tolerated.
+You should still get a bumper crop of grapes, provided all other conditions are favorable.